Once you hit Initial Traction in SaaS, say that first $1m-$1.5m in ARR, you’ll finally find something that works.

 A channel that works.

-Once you do, one thing I’ve learned, both as a founder, an investor, and now again at SaaStr: every marketing initiative, and every channel, plateaus.
+Once you do, one thing I’ve learned, both as a founder, an investor, and now again at SaaStr: every marketing initiative, and almost every channel, plateaus.
 There are limits.

 There is only so much you can spend on Adwords in SaaS.
 There is only so much reach on FB.
 Perhaps this isn’t true as much in B2C.
 If TikTok really spent ~$1 billion in ads (per Wall Street Journal) to become a dominant social network, then clearly the limits are high in B2C.